Abstract nonlinear evolution inclusions of second order with applications in visco-elasto-plasticity: Visco-elasto-plastic model for martensitic phase transformation in shape-memory alloys

 \subsection{Differential Inclusion II}

-The following example is a nonlinearly damped inertial system and can for smooth dissipation potentials be interpreted as a viscous regularization of the \textsc{Klein--Gordon} equation.
-The equations supplemented with initial and boundary conditions read If $\psi=0$ and $b(u)=\gamma u$ for a constant $\gamma>0$, then the equation in (P4) reduces to the classical \textsc{Klein--Gordon} equation, which is a relativistic wave equation with applications in relativistic quantum mechanics that is related to the \textsc{Schr\"{o}dinger} equation.\\
+The following example is a nonlinearly damped inertial system and can, for smooth dissipation potentials, be interpreted as a viscous regularization of the \textsc{Klein--Gordon} equation.
+The equations supplemented with initial and boundary conditions read If $\psi=0$ and $b(u)=\gamma u$ for a constant $\gamma>0$, then the equation in (P2) reduces to the classical \textsc{Klein--Gordon} equation, which is a relativistic wave equation that is related to the \textsc{Schr\"{o}dinger} equation and has applications in relativistic quantum mechanics.\\